-Lakan Sumulong is our Chief Executive Officer and Field Operations Director
+Lakan serves as our President and Chief Executive Officer

 Asked how he looks at his current journey as a peacebuilding missionary: “My current spiritual journey has led me to commit my energies to help in the transformational development of the people of the Philippines based on a Peace Theology.
 Submitting to God’s sovereignty and motivated by the love of Jesus Christ, I envision to contribute to the salaam-shalom between various people groups representing different cultures and ideologies in this beautiful land.”

 aka LAKAMBINI MAPAYAPA

-Joji runs PeaceBuilders Community, Inc. as an organic system.
-She relates with PBCI both as a living organism and as a set of connected organizational parts forming a complex whole.
+Joji manages the finances of PeaceBuilders Community, Inc. She runs the business aspects of PBCI both as a living organism and as a set of connected organizational parts forming a complex whole.
 She turns a vision from an abstract concept into a concrete, efficiently operating structure.
-At PeaceBuilders Community, her husband, Dann, is peace; Joji is the builder.
-Joji is relational — like a mother; but she is very professional — like a competency-based executive.
+She represents PBCI to our global family and partners.
+Joji is relational, like a mother; but she is very professional, like a competency-based executive.
 In October of 2017, Lakambini completed her Master of Entrepreneurship in Social Enterprise Development, Ateneo de Manila University – Graduate School of Business.
 Joji is the lead global connector in this movement.

 Asked what her objective is in running PBCI: “God willing, I’ll grow PBCI as a sustainable peace and reconciliation consulting firm.
 Growth is my passion.
 That’s the story of my life–growing holistically in my personal life; growing in marriage with the man I love; growing three little children into responsible adults; growing in my profession and career; and, growing this community of peacebuilders.“

 TWINKLE ‘TALA’ BAUTISTA

 We call her Tala — the Pilipino term for star.
 Tala is a proud member of the Kalinga First Nation and celebrates the fact that she belongs to the Indigenous People: “I’m an IP!”
 She’s a graduate of the University of the Philippines in Diliman, with a Bachelor of Arts degree in Journalism.
 Tala is currently working on her Master of Arts degree in Conflict Transformation at the Eastern Mennonite University—Center for Justice and Peacebuilding, Harrisonburg, Virginia.
 Tala is the Chief Operating Officer (on leave) at PeaceBuilders Community, Inc. and also Senior Vice President at Coffee for Peace, Inc.